tembleking/coverflex-mcp/README.md

 ## Overview

-The `coverflex-mcp` is a command-line interface (CLI) tool designed to streamline your interactions with Coverflex services.
-It allows you to authenticate, manage tokens, and perform various operations directly from your terminal.
+This project is an MCP server that allows AI agents to interact with Coverflex services.

-It also exposes an MCP server that allows AI agents to interact with Coverflex services.
+It includes a command-line interface (CLI) primarily used for authenticating the user, which then enables the tools available in the MCP server.

 ## Available Tools